Served: Almost 24 years

 Clarence was born on May 16, 1873 in Covington to Edward and Maria L. (Mann) Karrick.
-Edward died when Clarence was 19 and he stayed home to take care of his mother.
+Clarence was nineteen when his father died, and he stayed home to take care of his mother.
 He worked as a laborer, probably from 1892 to 1904.

 On April 24, 1904, during one of two mass conventions of the Kenton County Republican Party, he was named as a delegate to the district and state conventions.
-About 10 days later, on May 2nd, he was named fourth-class postmaster for Latonia, Kenton County.
-The, 2 days after that, on May 4th, he married Sallie Carlton.
+Nine days later, on May 2nd, he was named fourth-class postmaster for Latonia.
+Two days after that, on May 4th, he married Sallie Carlton.
 He served as Postmaster at Main and Southern until April 12, 1906.

 Published reports assert that about 1904 he was appointed Patrolman for the Covington Police Department and that he served as a Latonia Police Lieutenant for 10 years prior to that.
 We believe that it is more likely that he joined the Latonia Police Department about April 1906, when he resigned as Postmaster, and transitioned over to Covington when Latonia was annexed in 1908.
 He was still a Covington Patrolman in 1912 and had been promoted to Lieutenant by 1914.
 He retired from Covington during 1920.